BradleyCodeU/bradleycodeu.github.io/_apcsp/scratch/011ScratchFreedomOfChoice.md

 OR

 create your own game.
-Your game can be based on another game (your own version of Smash Bros., Pong, Legend of Zelda, Space Invaders, etc)
+Your game can be based on another game (your own version of Smash Bros, Pong, Legend of Zelda, Brick Breaker, Space Invaders, etc)

 You game MUST have: